Nanzan University Academic Program

 2 Days Fall

-Shirakawago is a historical village located near Takayama in Gifu prefecture.
-A UNESCO World Heritage Site, it is famous for its houses built in the gasshō-zukuri architectural style.
-Explore the village, visit the Toyota Shirakawago-Eco-Institute, and go on a night hike through the woods.
-The next day, go to Takayama, a beautifully preserved historic city in the mountains.
+Shirakawago is a historical village famous for its asshō-zukuri architectural style.
+Explore the village, visit the Toyota Shirakawago-Eco-Institute, and take a night hike through the woods.
+Then, go to Takayama, a beautifully preserved historic city in the mountains.

 Actors dressed in historical ninja garb performing stunts with a variety of weapons and moves.